 Earn the music business degree that fits into the business world – and partners Southern New Hampshire University with world-renowned Berklee College of Music.

-Arizona State University - Tempe is one of the finest schools in the country for getting a bachelor's degree in music.
-ASU - Tempe is a very large public university located in the medium-sized city of Tempe.
+Arizona State University - Tempe is one of the best schools in the United States for getting a bachelor's degree in music.
+ASU - Tempe is a very large public university located in the midsize city of Tempe.

-Bachelor's students who receive their degree from the music program earn an average of $15,860 in their early career salary.
+Bachelor's graduates who receive their degree from the music program earn an average of $15,721 in the first couple years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.